 Tweetville had a field day in March with the inappropriate Microsoft Twitter bot which single-handedly took the bot uprising’s sympathisers back to the drawing board.
 In less than 24 hours, the new-born AI chatbot named Tay had absorbed some of humanity’s worst traits among which was racism and sexism.
 While the hilarity of the social blunder was good for a laugh or two, what we should realise is that it’s better for Microsoft to experience these issues beforehand so they can build a better AI in the future.
 Gartner research vice-president Andrew White had this to say about Tay on the Gartner Blog

-Now Microsoft has, presumably, to add additional algorithms to monitor the seeding of data to Tay in order to filter out content that might get misconstrued and used to create pathways that lead to offending responses.
+Now Microsoft has, presumably, to add additional nanopositioner software for sale to monitor the seeding of data to Tay in order to filter out content that might get misconstrued and used to create pathways that lead to offending responses.
 At some level this is easy: ignore these kinds of words (add example here) absolutely and prevent them from entering memory.
 And do not use these words ever.
 But at another level this can become quite complex quickly.
 What is the context of some words, and might some uses be acceptable?
 Under what conditions is that use acceptability?

 Perhaps Tay needs a ‘ethical acceptability’ switch that users can dial-up or dial-down.
 Maybe the switch needs to come in different cultural versions?
 Algorithms to monitor algorithms?